-The cost of running a set of public toilets is sometime prohibitive for a local community.
+The cost of running a set of public toilets is sometimes prohibitive for a local community.
 The costs of regular cleaning, utilities and maintenance all act to make it difficult to justify their operation.

 Waterless toilets are perfect for locations which are more remote from mainstream sites but still have a regular requirement for a toilet.
 Typical examples would be busy footpaths, car parks, monuments and bird watching sites.